neshkeev/anti-fraud/README.md

-# Antifraud research project
+# Anti-fraud research project

-The antifraud research project amis to explore the tech that is suitable for malicious activities detection
+The anti-fraud research project aims to explore the tech that is suitable for malicious activities detection

 ## Quickstart